List of ambassadors of Australia to the United States

 The ambassador of Australia to the United States is an officer of the Australian Department of Foreign Affairs and Trade and the director of the Embassy of the Commonwealth of Australia to the United States of America.
 The embassy is located in Washington, D.C.
 It is Australia's third-oldest ambassadorial post, after the High Commissions in London (1910) and Ottawa (1939).
 The role has the rank and status of an ambassador extraordinary and plenipotentiary.
-The current ambassador, since March 2023, is Kevin Rudd.
+The current ambassador, since April 2026, is Greg Moriarty.
 The ambassador's work is assisted by multiple consulates throughout the country that have visiting and reporting responsibilities, as well as consular and trade matters for the embassy.

 Posting history

 The United States and Australia have had official diplomatic relations since 1 March 1940, when Australia established a legation in Washington as one of its first independent postings.
 Prior to that, Australia had been represented by the British Embassy in Washington, either through a representative of the Australian government or simply by British officials on Australia's behalf.
 During 1929, Prime Minister Stanley Bruce appointed Herbert Brookes as "Commissioner-General to the United States", with a mandate to promote "Australian achievements in economic, musical, artistic, literary and intellectual fields".
 However, Brookes was recalled the next year by James Scullin (Bruce's successor), as a cost-saving measure during the Depression.
 During 1937, Joseph Lyons (Scullin's successor) appointed Keith Officer as a liaison officer posted with the British Embassy, with the diplomatic rank of "Counsellor".
 Officer continued in the job until February 1940 when he became the charge d'Affaires, pending the arrival of Casey as the first Minister.

 First established as a legation directed by an Envoy Extraordinary and Minister Plenipotentiary, on 19 July 1946 the diplomatic representative was promoted to embassy status and the Australian Minister, Frederic Eggleston became the first Ambassador.
 The job is seen as very desirable, and political appointees are regularly posted.
 Several distinguished Australians have served as Ambassador to the United States, including a former Prime Minister and Foreign Minister (Kevin Rudd), future Governor-General of Australia (Richard Casey), a future Chief Justice of Australia (Sir Owen Dixon), a future Governor of Tasmania (James Plimsoll), three former federal leaders of the opposition (Andrew Peacock, Kim Beazley and Rudd), and a former Treasurer of Australia (Joe Hockey).